 Skip to 48 minutes and 27 secondsAnd what I always try to get across is, every day is a new day-- when that child comes back into your classroom, it is a fresh slate.
 You are the adult, you should be treating them like every other child, they should not be any grudge.
 And the other one is, positive every time.
 Always be positive.
 Don't be thinking, oh, here comes Joe Bloggs.
 It's going to be a nightmare.
 Positive, positive, positive.
 And go from there.
 So thank you, everyone, for taking the time to listen to us.

 The Q&A sessions on courses from the National STEM Learning Centre provide you with the opportunity to ask more about the course content and issues from your own classroom practice.

-- School support
+- Cover teachers and support

 This is an open step, so you can bookmark the URL to your favourites and return to it at any time.
 We will also upload the video to STEM Learning YouTube channel.

 Please note: if you post a question here it may be featured in the video recording along with your first name.
 The recording will be publicly viewed via this step and may also be uploaded to the STEM Learning YouTube channel.